ArchipelagoMW/Archipelago/docs/running from source.md

 Beyond that, there are also graphical interfaces for Git that make it more accessible.
 For repositories on Github (such as this one), [Github Desktop](https://desktop.github.com) is one such option.
+PyCharm has a built-in version control integration that supports Git.

 ## Running tests